obsidian-tasks-group/obsidian-tasks/docs/Queries/Filters.md

 Since Tasks 4.2.0, **[[Custom Filters|custom filtering]] by root folder** is now possible, using `task.file.root`.

-Since Tasks X.Y.Z, the query's file root can be used conveniently in custom filters:
+Since Tasks 5.1.0, the query's file root can be used conveniently in custom filters:

 - `query.file.root`
 - Useful reading: [[Query Properties]].